-- 1 pound ground italian sausage.
-You may have to buy links and take casing off.
+- 1 pound italian sausage (ground, you may have to buy links and take casing off.)

 - 1 deep pan

 - Yer gonna to need bigger stuff to make this one than just a large bowl.
 More like a salad bowl…

 - In a big medium heat pan drop in the ground beef and italian sausage, and.
 Dash of salt.
 No “italian spices”.
 The sausage does enough.

 - Cook until brown and put in large strainer in sink to drain fat.

 - Whisk up the eggs like you're making breakfast.

 - In a large bowl drop in ricotta, cottage cheese, and eggs.
 Mix with large spoon as good as you can.

 - Put the drained meat in a bowl with one jar of Prego.
 Mix well

 - Add about 2 cups of mozzarella. (cover meat mixture pretty good).